 - 4.1.
-The manufacturer shall provide written information on the ADS configuration and the intended uses and limitations on the use of its feature(s). - 4.2.
-The manufacturer shall describe the information and approach to be made available to the public to promote a correct understanding

-- of the intended uses and limitations on the use of the ADS and its feature(s). - 4.3.
+[The manufacturer shall provide written information on the ADS configuration and the intended uses and limitations on the use of its feature(s).] - 4.2.
+The manufacturer shall describe the information and approach to be made available to the public to promote a correct understanding of the intended uses and limitations on the use of the ADS and its feature(s). - 4.3.
 The manufacturer shall establish terms for the correct use of the ADS and its feature(s). - 4.4.
 The manufacturer shall provide written information on the roles and responsibilities of the ADS vehicle user(s), including on permissible user activities while the ADS is performing the DDT. - 4.5.
 The manufacturer shall provide written instructions for the activation and deactivation of the ADS. - 4.6.
 The manufacturer shall provide written information on ADS responses to ADS vehicle user interventions in the dynamic control of the vehicle. - 4.7.
-The manufacturer shall provide written descriptions of the transition of control procedures, including ADS notifications and fallback user responses. - 4.8.
-The manufacturer shall list the potential faults identifiable by the diagnostic system(s) of the ADS. - 4.9.
-The manufacturer shall establish the ODD conditions and boundaries of each ADS feature in measurable and/or verifiable terms [in accordance with Appendix A]. - 5.
-ADS Safety Requirements - 5.1.
-The following subsections recommend criteria for validating the safety of ADS and/or ADS vehicles. - 5.2.
-[As a general concept, the safety level of ADS shall be higher than conventional human driver performance in order to ensure the safety benefit from ADS.
-Subsections 5.8, 5.9. and 5.10. shall follow this concept and shall ensure the ADS performance at least to the level at which a competent and careful human driver could minimize the unreasonable safety risks to the drivers and other road users.] - 5.3.
-Subsections 5.8, 5.9, and 5.10 concern ADS performance of the DDT.
-The recommended requirements have been drafted for worldwide application.
-These requirements, therefore, do not specify technical performance limits due to the diversity of ODD-specific conditions and requirements that may influence safe performance of the DDT. - 5.4.
-Driving involves real-time risk management under prevailing traffic conditions.
-Therefore, safe ADS performance of the DDT depends upon the conditions presented under each individual scenario.
+The manufacturer shall provide written descriptions of the transition of control procedures, including ADS notifications and fallback user responses.

+- 4.8.
+The manufacturer shall establish the ODD conditions and boundaries of each ADS feature in measurable and/or verifiable terms in accordance with Appendix A. - 4.9.
+The manufacturer shall list the potential faults identifiable by the diagnostic system(s) of the ADS. - 5.
+ADS Safety Requirements

+The following subsections recommend criteria for validating the safety of ADS and/or ADS vehicles.

+[Proposal pending for a provision on general concept for ADS safety level.]